Forex Market Sessions: How Time Works

 Hours: 22:00 UTC (Sunday) to 07:00 UTC

-Sydney kicks things off.
-It is the smallest of the four major sessions by volume, which means price moves tend to be modest compared to what happens later in the day.
-AUD and NZD pairs see the most activity here, along with some movement in Asian crosses.
+Sydney generally records the lowest trading volume among the four major forex sessions.
+This means price moves tend to be modest compared to what happens later in the day.
+AUD and NZD currency pairs typically experience increased activity during the Sydney session, along with some movement in Asian crosses.

-Think of Sydney as the market warming up rather than running at full speed.
-Spreads can be slightly wider, and major pairs like EUR/USD or GBP/USD tend to drift rather than trend decisively.
+The Sydney session usually marks the beginning of the trading week and generally experiences lower market activity than later sessions.
+Spreads can be slightly wider, and major pairs like EUR/USD or GBP/USD tend to often move within narrower ranges.

 For traders in Dhaka (UTC+6), the Sydney session runs from around 04:00 to 13:00 local time.
-It is accessible if you are an early riser, but do not expect the kind of movement that suits momentum strategies.
+Price volatility is generally lower than during the London or New York sessions.

 Tokyo Session